 Who should apply?

-The 1 year full-time program is offered in Sydney at Macquarie's Sydney CBD and North Ryde campus.
+The full-time program is offered in Sydney primarily at Macquarie's Sydney CBD campus.
+Students have full access to the facilities at the North Ryde campus.

 This program is for experienced professionals, whether currently in the finance industry or in other professions wanting to transition to the finance sector (such as engineers, lawyers, or IT specialists).
 There are alternative pathways into the program, recognising your prior qualifications and professional work experience*.

-International students who hold a visa without study restrictions, such as Temporary Work (Skilled) Visa Class 457 may apply for the part time programs in Sydney CBD or Melbourne CBD.
+International students who hold a visa without study restrictions, may apply for the part time programs in Sydney CBD or Melbourne CBD.

 The minimum entry requirements for the program are:

-- A Bachelor's degree in a finance related field or recognised equivalent, and
+- A Bachelor's degree or recognised equivalent, and

 - Two years’ relevant professional work experience*